 But on the other hand, companies often say they are adding balance to the record.
 A Zendesk study showed that 95% of people are likely to share a bad experience, while only 87% of people are likely to share a good one.

 Using alternative facts (lies)

 Some reputation management companies will outright lie about their clients.
+At Reputation X, or euphemism for this is "alternative facts."
 For example, they'll create and publish online content about charities they never gave to, awards never won, or refute negative product safety claims using false information.
-While common, this technique is probably not just unethical, it's often illegal.

 Straw man techniques

 One definition of a "straw man" is a fake person created online.
 Strawmen are sometimes confused with "sock puppets" (see below).

 When a real person writes under the name of another made-up person, it is called a pseudonym.
 Benjamin Franklin was well known for penning opinion pieces under another name.
 Franklin would often create an entire persona for the "writer", which could be male or female.
 That false personality is sometimes called a straw man.

 An example of a straw man as used in online marketing would be the creation of social media accounts, websites, and other online content meant to be used as an online footprint.
 Is this ethical?
 It depends.